Using a non-chemical sanitizer

 We all know how challenging it can be to keep our homes clean and our little ones healthy, especially when dealing with illnesses like E-Coli and diarrhea.
 It is important to remember that E-Coli in your home will not go away on its own, you must take extra steps to kill it.
 Here are some friendly tips and recommendations to help you navigate through these times and make that stubborn E-Coli in your home disappear:

 Understanding E-Coli E-Coli can be picked up from contaminated surfaces or food, so it's crucial to maintain good hygiene practices, especially around children.
 Make sure everyone washes their hands thoroughly after using the bathroom or changing diapers.
-This simple step goes a long way in preventing the spread of bacteria.
+This simple step goes a long way in preventing the spread of bacteria or virus.

 Special Care for Young Children If you have young children, especially those with diarrhea, their bedding should be washed daily.
 Additionally, during sickness, pacifiers and bottles should be boiled between feedings.
 It would be a good idea to prevent kids from sharing food or sippy cups or bottles during sickness.